llvm/circt/docs/RationaleHW.md

 number of engineers who write it manually, and is an important interchange format between EDA tools.
 However, while it is ubiquitous, SystemVerilog is not easy to generate or transform.
-Furthermore, it is non-trivial for compiler tools to generate high quality human readable SystemVerilog.
+Furthermore, it is non-trivial for compiler tools to generate high-quality human-readable SystemVerilog.

 The `hw`, `comb` and `sv` dialects attempt to address these problems with